reowst/sdk/FAQ.md

 ## What if my platform isn't listed above

 Please contact sales@networknext.com so we can understand your use case.
 Thanks!

+## What languages is the Network Next SDK support?

+The Network Next SDK is written in low-level C style C++.
+It's trivial to call from other additional languages.
+Please let us know if you need a shim for a different language via sales@networknext.com, or get involved and contribute that binding to our open source SDK here! https://github.com/networknext/sdk

 ## What locations are supported by Network Next?